kaidez/kaidez.github.io/_posts/2013-11-11-wordpress-require.md

 In the past, setting up this functionality usually meant placing all these files in `<script>` tags on your HTML page in the order above, then putting your custom Tipue code somewhere below them.
 RequireJS allows for an easier process.

 First, we  add the only `<script>` tag we need...it should go as close to the bottom of the page as possible:
-{% prism markup %}
+<pre><code class="language-markup">
 <script data-main="scripts/config" src="scripts/require.js"></script>
-{% endprism %}
+</code></pre>

 The info in the `data-main` attribute refers to a file called `config.js` which contains the configurations.
 The `.js` is purposely left off  because RequireJS *always* assume that the info referenced in this attribute is a JavaScript file.

 `require.js` refers to the file containing the core RequireJS code.